didikmulyadi/didikmulyadi/README.md

-a professional software engineer with experience <b>more than 5 years</b>.
+A professional software engineer with experience <b>more than 5 years</b>.
 Already have a contribution to <b>America's and Australia's companies</b> in several industries with <b>huge satisfaction</b> from the clients and colleagues.

 I come with a significant impact on the team, helping the team to achieve its goals through my natural problem-solving ability.